MicrosoftEdge/WebView2Feedback/specs/AreBrowserAcceleratorKeysEnabled.md

 - Ctrl-A for Select All
 - Ctrl-Z for Undo

+This setting has no effect on the `AcceleratorKeyPressed` event.
+The event will be fired for all accelerator keys, whether they are enabled or not.

 Those accelerator keys will always be enabled unless they are handled in the `AcceleratorKeyPressed` event.